tanmaypatil/sales-intelligence-llm/README.md

 Ask chatgpt what are top 2 banks in india

-From top 2 banks , we will query enterprise CRM syste , what is  relationship of the bank with product company  , is it customer or not customer What is the existing sales volume
+From top 2 banks , we will query enterprise CRM system , what is  relationship of the bank with product company  , is it customer or not customer What is the existing sales volume